 As long as the Fuel Lock is engaged, this stove cannot be packed into its carry case.
 We like this safety feature that prevents gas leakage during storage.

-This stove is best suited for a couple of different scenarios.
+The Gas One is best suited for a couple of different scenarios.
 By itself, it is ideal for people that eat simply when they camp — one-pot foodies that love oatmeal and soup, stir fry or mac and cheese.
 Many of these meals are budget meal options, and this is a fantastic stove for someone on a tight budget.
-Another scenario where this stove shines is as a supplement to another larger stove.
+Another scenario where this stove shines is as a supplement to another larger model.

 Is it the stove or the chef?
 Both.
 We cooked a perfect batch of popcorn with this stove, popping almost every kernel and no burnt ones.

-At $31, this model is only one dollar more than the cheapest model in our review, the Coleman Butane InstaStart.
-We chose the Gas One as our Best Buy Award winner because you get a few nice extra touches for that buck.
-It's more lightweight, packs smaller, and boils water faster.
-This model represents the best value of all the models we reviewed.
+This model is just barely more than the cheapest model in our review, the Coleman Butane InstaStart.
+We chose the Gas One as our Best Buy Award winner because you get a few nice extra touches.
+It's lighter weight, a little smaller, and boils water faster.
+This burner represents the best value of all the models we reviewed.

 Keep your expenditures low with this affordable and capable single-burner.
 The price to performance ratio here is super.